Lead climbing injuries: Injuries from falling

-Lead falls are dangerous because the climber can fall twice the length of the rope between them and their last piece of protection.
-Thus, a climber who is 5 feet above their protection will fall 10 feet.
+Lead falls are dangerous because the climber can fall twice the length of the rope between them, and their last piece of protection.
+Thus, a climber, who is 5 feet above their protection, will fall 10 feet.
 The fall can produce a significant force on the midsection, where the climbing rope is tied to their harness.
 Injuries from falling come in many forms.
 They range from mild skin abrasions to death.
 As rock climbing has become more popular, several studies have been published documenting the frequency and severity of injuries sustained by rock climbers in various circumstances.
 Each study provides slightly different information due to the differences in methods in obtaining data.
 One problem with all of the studies is that injuries are not always reported; therefore, it is difficult to determine how many climbers were actually injured because there is no way to determine how many climbers climbed in the given areas during the times the studies were conducted.

-A Prospective Study of rock climbing Injuries
+A Prospective Study of Rock Climbing Injuries

 A Prospective Study of Rock Climbing Injuries, a study performed by Jonathon P. Wyatt, Gordon W. McNaughton, and Patrick T. Grant, registrars and consultants at the Accident and Emergency Department of the Glasgow Royal Infirmary surveyed patients from 1992-93 who checked in with climbing related injuries.
-While this study greatly lacked subjects, percentages of injuries to various body parts are consistent with studies which reported more injuries.
+While this study greatly lacked subjects, percentages of injuries to various body parts are consistent with studies, which reported more injuries.
 According to patients, 18 of 19 climbing-related injuries were directly caused by climbing falls.
-No distinction was made whether the falls were lead falls or not, but 15 climbers fell from the rock face to the ground, implying these were lead falls.
-Twelve of the 19 injures sustained were bone fractures, including feet, shins, pelvis and lower back.
+No distinction was made whether the falls were lead falls, or not.
+15 climbers fell from the rock face to the ground, implying these were lead falls.
+Twelve of the 19 injuries sustained were bone fractures, including feet, shins, pelvis and lower back.
 The remaining seven were soft tissue injuries (ankle, knee, and ligaments).
 Ten injuries were to the lower extremities (legs and pelvic areas).
 These included three ankle injuries, three fractures of bones in the calf (tibia and fibula), and two lumbar spine fractures.
 Most importantly, none of the injuries were neck injuries.